well2/PromptBuilder/docs/project_plan.md

 1. User selects a category from a tree structure
 2. Backend fetches the associated `prompt_template`
 3. Template is rendered using user input → final prompt
-4. Prompt is sent to the LLM via LiteLLM or OpenRouter
+4. Prompt is sent to the LLM via OpenRouter
 5. Response is returned and shown to the user

 ---